tecking/Reloadr-for-WordPress/README.md

 ## Installation

 1. Download plugin archive and expand.
-2. Upload your plugin's directory and activate the plugin.
+2. Upload to your plugin's directory and activate the plugin.
 3. On "Settings > Reloadr" page, set some options.